sungiant/sdf/README.md

 For example, a very simple extension to the above would be to generalise the equation to work with spheres, again centered at the origin, but additionally of any radius: `f (p): SQRT (p.x*p.x + p.y*p.y + p.z*p.z) - RADIUS`.

-The follow code snippet shows this demo's alegbraic implementations of various signed distance fields:
+The following code snippet shows this demo's algebraic implementations of various signed distance fields:

 ```
 // Signed distance function for a unit sphere (radius = 1).